tajmone/ST4-Asciidoctor/Tests/README.md

 # Adding Test Files

-Every test file must be named according to the `syntax_test_<markup element>.ascidoc` convention, and the very first line must contain the following comment:
+Every test file must be named according to the `syntax_test_<markup element>.asciidoc` convention, and the very first line must contain the following comment:

 ```asciidoc
 // SYNTAX TEST "Packages/Asciidoctor/Syntaxes/Asciidoctor.sublime-syntax"
 ```

 # Disabled Tests

-All tests must pass without any error in the package published on `master` branch; therefore, any failing test file must be renamed by prefixing an underscore (`_syntax_test_*.ascidoc`), thus excluding it from ST3 tests.
+All tests must pass without any error in the package published on `master` branch; therefore, any failing test file must be renamed by prefixing an underscore (`_syntax_test_*.asciidoc`), thus excluding it from ST3 tests.

 There can be various reasons why a test file is disabled: